petyapetr/petyapetr/README.md

-My name is Slava, taking my first steps and this about to be it.
+My name is Slava.
+I'm taking my first steps in programming and this about to be it.

 slava.zakharov@mailbox.org